-There are 850,000 people living with dementia in the UK, with that number projected to rise to 1.6million by 2040.
+There are around 900,000 people living with dementia in the UK, with that number projected to rise to 1.6million by 2040.
 In fact, someone develops dementia every three minutes.
 It’s estimated that two-thirds of people with dementia are living in the community and are likely to be looked after by an unpaid family caregiver.

 Often a person living with dementia finds that their life changes significantly after diagnosis.
 They become socially isolated and at risk of being indoors too much of the time, resulting in an unnecessary decline in their physical, emotional and social wellbeing.

 Lockdown has disproportionately affected people with dementia.
 45% of respondents to a recent Alzheimer’s Society survey said that lockdown has had a ‘negative impact’ on their mental health.
 Over a third of people living with dementia do not feel confident in going out and getting closer to normality, with the relaxation of some lockdown rules, and a third reported apathy or a sense of ‘giving up’.
 Around half of carers reported that their loved ones have experienced stress, anxiety or depression.

 Research shows that meaningful activity and connection with the natural environment can have a positive effect on people with dementia (Clarke et al, 2013) and can slow down the progression of the symptoms (Greening Dementia, Natural England, Woodland Trust & Dementia Adventure, 2013).